 Custom clearance process is one of the most complex, or should we say a tedious process involved in international freight shipping, especially for businesses shipping in the international markets as well as for SMBs.

-Here’s where a freight forwarder like ProConnect can help you with their knowledge and experience, thus sparing you from the various hassles in the process.
-However, if you are setting foot in the international market, it is best that you make yourself aware of the basics of the custom clearance process.
+Here’s where a freight forwarder like ProConnect Integrated Logistics can help you with their knowledge and experience, thus sparing you from the various hassles in the process.
+However, if you are setting foot in the international market, it is best that you make yourself aware of the basics of the custom clearance.

-Simply put, custom clearance is the process that allows goods to be imported or exported to a country.
+Simply put, custom clearance process is one that allows goods to be imported or exported to a country.
 However, it isn’t this simple!
 Custom clearance process involves submitting of documents that represent the business during customs examination, assessment, payment of duty and co-taking delivery of goods from customs after they have been cleared by the customs authority.

 It is important to know that the custom clearance process of every country varies, hence it is vital for you to understand the custom clearance procedure of the countries that you engage in business with.

 Export and Import Custom Clearance Process Is Different

 Custom clearance process for export and import are different because the rules and regulations for exporting and importing goods are different.
 However, if you send shipments within your own business, you can be either an exporter or an importer.